+(a) Fremmary data.

-(2) Preliminary data.
-(3) Excludes components classified under Financing in accordance with the Fifth Version of the IMF Balance of Payments Manual.
+(b) Excludes components classified under Financing in accordance with the Fifth Version of the IMF Balance of Payments Manual.

-- (4) Includes commercial credits and other. - (5) Represents the sum of current account balance, plus capital and financial account and errors and omissions. - (6) Includes disbursements on new loans and advanced reimbursements on loans.
+(4) Includes commercial credits and other.

+(5) Represents the sum of current account balance, plus capital and financial account and errors and omissions.

+(6) Includes disbursements on new loans and advanced reimbursements on loans.